nasheomirro/react-polymorphed/README.md

 );
 ```

 the `forwardRef()` function is completely the same as `React.forwardRef()` but is typed to support polymorphic components.
-Note that this does use type-casting inside.
+Note that this does use type-casting inside, Note that `forwardRef()` has the exact same generics as `PolymorphicComponent`.

 This should now expose the ref property and will correctly change it's type based on the `as` prop.
 If the component given to the `as` prop does not support refs then it will not show.